DBAddin

 Next, methods for working with database data (DBModifications: DBMapper, DBAction and DBSequences) are included.
 This also includes a row entry oriented way to modify data in so called DBSheets (see DBSheets).

-DBAddin.NET is the successor to the VB6 based Office Database Addin.
+DBAddin.NET is the successor to the VB6 based Office Database Addin, see also the slide-show for a quick overview.

 Installation

-If any of these is missing, please install yourself before starting DBAddin.
+If any of these are missing, please install them yourself before starting DBAddin.

 Settings

-In the DBAddin settings Group, there is a dropdown “settings”, where you can modify these three settings inside Excel.
+In the DBAddin settings Group, there is a drop-down named “settings”, where you can modify these three settings inside Excel.

 <appSettings>